 At this step, the whole aspects of the accesses and servitudes will also be treated.

-These various developments require, therefore, repurchases of grounds and installations.
+These various developments require, therefore, redefine rights on grounds and installations.

 Case of the GTA 1

 The ability to still operate the GTA 1 after the closure of the paper mill is as much a technical as a regulatory important point.